banked/jobs/senior-full-stack-engineer.md

 You'll participate in the direction of the company and products, you'll be part of small team where everyone has a voice.

-As a Senior full-stack Software Engineer at Banked you'll be working on products that power owr payment network.
+As a Senior full-stack Software Engineer at Banked you'll be working on products that power our payment network.
 You'll work on back-end services and APIs and front-end web applications and SDKs.

 We don't expect people to be experts with all of the technology we use or to immediately be able to pickup all the tasks we might ask of them.
 We want to build an environment where people can learn and grow openly, where failure is accepted as a part of learning and there's enough support to help people be successful.